cbrnr/python-intro-short/01-Basics/01-Basics.md

 Finally, one of the results of the [Stack Overflow Developer Survey 2021](https://insights.stackoverflow.com/survey/2021) is that *"Python passed SQL to become our third most popular technology"* and *"Python is the most wanted language for its fifth-year"*.

-So far we have only talked about Python without seeing what the language actually looks like.
+So far, we have only talked about Python without seeing what the language actually looks like.
 Here's a sneak peak at what you will be able to understand after completing this course:

 ```python
 print("Hello World!")